sadeq-n-yazdi/fair-project/fair-project-go/README.md

-  change-password    Change a user's password list-users         List all users generate-env       Generate a new .env file with random values for sensitive fields help               Show this help message
+  change-password    Change a user's password list-users         List all users generate-env       Generate a new .env file with random values for sensitive fields completion         Generate shell completion scripts help               Show this help message

-Run 'fair-project-cli <command> -h' for more information on a command.
+Run 'fair-ctl <command> -h' for more information on a command.
 ```

 ### Examples